THE SUNDERLAND SITE - PAGE 213

 I read that during the General Strike of 1926, 'Jolly' took turns with the other local operators (Laybourn, Chilton and Brown) to deliver coal.
 In Dec.
 1956, Jolly took over the business of 'Laybourn', one of its competitors.

-The BBC, here, told us about the company in 1986 as follows:- 'South Hylton is linked to the centre of Sunderland by a privately owned bus service.
+The BBC used to tell us (no longer!) about the company in 1986 as follows:- 'South Hylton is linked to the centre of Sunderland by a privately owned bus service.
 The service was founded by Mr. W. H. Jolly in 1923 and is now being run by Mrs A. L. Jolly, his widow, and his two sons Mr K. K. and Mr. M. L. Jolly.
 Running originally half way to the town the service was extended to the town centre when the rail link ended in 1964.
 The Jolly Bus is garaged in South Hylton and employs 16 people.
 The people of the village rely on the service.
 Buses begin running at 06.50 and the last bus leaves town at 23.20.
 Buses run at 15 min. intervals except between 09.00 and 14.15 when they run every 20 mins.
 Three buses are used to operate the service, each carrying about 1,000 passengers a day.
 The local Transport Executive were refused permission to take over the route.'

 Next are some Bell Punch Co.
 Ltd., 'W. H. Jolly's Motors' bus tickets.
 I cannot advise re their approximate dating.
 Are they unused?
 Would there not be a punch hole in each ticket had it been used?
 An image of other 'Jolly' bus tickets can be seen here.